-The guidebook/journal presents several themed walks that identify points along the path through the Gardens at which to pause, reflect and experience a sense of ease.
-Walks are based on such themes as awareness, trust, possibility, joy and fulfillment, and are designed to elicit reflection on one’s life and to open an arena for emotional progress on pressing personal issues.
+The guidebook/journal presents several themed walks that identify points along the path through the Gardens at which to pause, reflect, and experience a sense of ease.
+Walks are based on such themes as awareness, trust, possibility, joy, and fulfillment, and are designed to elicit reflection on one’s life and to open an arena for emotional progress on pressing personal issues.
 Space in the guidebook/journal allows participants to record their thoughts on these and other topics.
-Although participants meet periodically as a group, they perform the walks as individuals proceeding each at his or her own pace, and they visit the Gardens as it is individually convenient for them.
+Participants perform the walks as individuals proceeding each at his or her own pace, and they visit the Gardens as it is individually convenient for them to do so.

-WHO MAY BENEFIT: The program is aimed at persons of all ages experiencing emotional upset stemming from severe and chronic disorders such as substance abuse, major episodic depression, and post-traumatic stress disorder or from milder and more transitory setbacks such as grief, bereavement and sadness following a personal loss or a major life change, such as divorce, job loss, retirement, aging, or a life-threatening illness.
-Also welcome are members of support and self-help groups such as pet loss support groups, local branches of Alzheimer’s associations and Parkinsons’ foundations, hospices, stroke and cancer survivors groups, veterans groups, and domestic violence and women’s issues groups.
-If you are a caregiver or support group leader, counselor, or facilitator, you are invited to join as well.
+WHO MAY BENEFIT: The program is aimed at persons of all ages experiencing emotional upset stemming from severe and chronic disorders such as substance abuse, major episodic depression, and post-traumatic stress disorder or from milder and more transitory setbacks such as grief, bereavement, and sadness following loss of a family member, friend, or pet, or following a major life change, such as divorce, job loss, retirement, aging, or a life-threatening illness.
+Also welcome are members of support and self-help groups such as Alzheimer’s associations and Parkinsons’ foundations, hospices, stroke and cancer survivors groups, veterans groups, and domestic violence and women’s issues groups.
+If you are a caregiver or support group counselor, or facilitator, you are invited to join too.

-WHAT IT COSTS: The regular price to enroll in the program is $240 per person.
-This includes a one-year family membership in Yume Japanese Gardens, valued at $65, a $35 guidebook and journal, and $140 for three facilitated class sessions.
-Persons who are already members of the Gardens pay $200.
+WHAT IT COSTS: The regular price to enroll in the program is $150 per person.
+This includes a membership in the program, a three month membership at Yume Japanese Gardens, a guidebook and journal, and two facilitated class sessions.

 SEE A VIDEO OF SATISFIED PARTICIPANTS: Open the video in YouTube.